IntroToStatNCAT/IntroToStatNCAT.github.io/_pages/research.md

 {% include base_path %}

+## News Report

++ **Infusing Data-Centered Pedagogy into Introductory Statistics**.
+A News Report Published in *AMSTATNEWS: The Membership Magazine of the American Statistical Association.* \url{https://magazine.amstat.org/blog/2024/07/01/nsfawardees724/}

 ## Publications

 + Mostafa, S. A. and Elbayoumi, T. M. (2022).
 The potential of introductory statistics to promote data literacy and attract underrepresented minority students to data science.
 In: R Helenius, E Falck (Eds.), *Statistics Education in the Era of Data Science.
 Proceedings of the Satellite Conference of the International Association for Statistical Education (IASE).* DOI:10.52041/iase.vrlii [[Paper](https://github.com/IntroToStatNCAT/IntroToStatNCAT.github.io/blob/main/files/Publications/IASE2021%20Satellite%20145_MOSTAFA.pdf){:target="_blank"}]

++ Mostafa, S. A., Elbayoumi, T. M. and Kim, S. (2023).
+Infusion of Data Science and Computation in Introductory Statistics.
+In: EM Jones (Ed.), *Fostering Learning of Statistics and Data Science Proceedings of the Satellite conference of the International Association for Statistical Education (IASE).*  [[Paper](https://github.com/IntroToStatNCAT/IntroToStatNCAT.github.io/blob/9371da5131a637476400fa5ced094793492d875c/files/Publications/IASE2023-SatelliteProceedingsPaper.pdf){:target="_blank"}]

 ## Talks